flutter/website/src/perf/best-practices.md

 * If the calls are coming from _your_ code, can you reduce or eliminate them?
-For example, perhaps your UI overlaps two shapes, each having some transparency.
+For example, perhaps your UI overlaps two shapes, each having non-zero transparency.
   If they always overlap in the same amount, in the same way, with the same transparency, you can precalculate what this overlapped,